 “Remember, we’re only hitting targets of opportunity along our march.
 If we can hit any targets, we will, but if things are out of our reach, we’ll hit them on the way back to Mendus.
 Fourteen days to Persepolis, fourteen days to get back.
 It shouldn’t be that bad.
 Let’s move out!”

 The images faded away until only herself and the image of her flag captain remained.
 He was grinning from ear to ear, “We’re going to hit them another lick, right ma’am?”

-“Yes captain, one more, and hopefully, many more licks after that.
+“Yes, captain, one more, and hopefully, many more licks after that.
 Get ready, it will be a bit of a long haul.”
 Her flag captain nodded his head before his image disappeared.
 Coming back onto the flag bridge she heard her captain relaying orders to his watch standers on the ship’s main bridge over the repeater.
 Nancy refrained from giving him any further orders regarding his ship, seeing as how the Dwight D. Eisenhower was his ship after all.
 She was the admiral aboard, a guest at worst.
-She could issue him orders regarding the fleet but not his ship in particular.
-She, as the admiral, really had no control over the ship that she was on, only the fleet as a whole.
+She could issue orders to him regarding the fleet but not his ship.
+She, as the admiral, really had no control over the ship that she was on, only the fleet.

 For now, there was little that she could do until after the jump was made.
 Taking her leave of the flag bridge Nancy went down to her stateroom.
 Outside there were two powered armored marines in red and gold standing at attention.
 They exchanged salutes before she headed into the room.